About heart conditions – angina

 Angina (also known as angina pectoris, which in Latin means 'squeezing of the chest') is a temporary discomfort or pain that happens when part of your heart muscle is temporarily not able to get enough blood and oxygen to meet its needs.

-The coronary arteries supply the heart muscle with oxygen and blood.
+The coronary arteries located in the heart supply the heart muscle with oxygen and blood.
 If these arteries are narrowed, the reduced blood flow means that the heart muscle receives less oxygen than it needs to function properly.
 A common cause of narrowed coronary arteries is atherosclerosis – a condition characterised by fatty plaques, which develop in the artery walls.

 Angina is not the same as a heart attack.
 Angina is associated with only a temporary reduction in your heart’s blood supply and, if relieved, doesn’t damage your heart muscle.
 Cardiovascular disease risk factors increase the risk of angina.